14 best places to go paddleboarding in Cornwall

 Best for: Insta-worthy images

-The Gannel may be near the lively Cornish town of Newquay, but it feels like an entirely different world.
 Stretching between the resort and Crantock Beach, paddleboarders can use the National Trust car park at the latter all day long.
-Or for an organised experience, try Newquay Activity Centre
+Or for an organised experience, I’d recommend trying Newquay Activity Centre

 This area offers stand up paddleboarding in Cornwall for all abilities, though there can be rips where the river meets the beach.
 Stay two hours or more either side of high tide to ensure safety.
-This will also ensure the best views of the golden sands, salt marshes, crystal clear lagoons and local flora and fauna.

 11. Towan Beach, Newquay, North Cornwall